UMWEDU/umw-commencement-sync/_pages/guide.md

 <div>To determine eligibility, please review the criteria here:  <a href="https://students.umw.edu/studentactivities/graduation-cords/">http://students.umw.edu/studentactivities/graduation-cords</a>/.
 For additional information, please contact the at 540-654-2272 or <a href="mailto:SAE@umw.edu">SAE@umw.edu</a></div>
 <div>Cords may be purchased at the UMW Bookstore.
 A single cord retails for about $8 and double cords for $15.</div>
 <h4>Diploma Frame Selection</h4>
-A variety of UMW eco-friendly frames are available with a 10% savings during Grad Fair.
+A variety of UMW eco-friendly frames are available online through the <a href="https://umw.bncollege.com/shop/umw/products/gifts-accessories/diploma-frames/diploma-frames-40570?parentSubCatIdFlag=true" target="_blank" rel="noopener noreferrer">UMW Bookstore website.</a>
 <h2>Getting your name right!</h2>
 This year, the University of Mary Washington invites you to use NameCoach to make sure your name is pronounced correctly at commencement.
 Just click the link below based on the College from which you will graduate.
 Follow the directions on how to voice-record your name, it's that easy!
 You may also fill out the phonetic spelling of your name while you're on the website.